Serious Injuries Caused in Motorcycle Accidents

 - If you have $10,000 in medical insurance coverage that covers motorcycle accidents.

 There are certain legal offenses related to not wearing protective headgear when riding a motorcycle.
-If you do not meet these requirements and are riding a motorcycle on a public street or highway, or if said headgear does not meet Texas safety standards, you can be arrested and fined.
+If you do not meet these requirements and are riding a motorcycle on a public street or highway, or if said headgear does not meet Texas and Louisiana safety standards, you can be arrested and fined.
 This also applies to a passenger on a motorcycle who does not meet the standards mentioned above.
 If you are riding without a helmet, you may still recover medical compensation if someone else caused the accident.

 What is comparative negligence?